Ataden/SDD_Flow/common/testing-preferences.md

 **End-to-end tests:**
 In tests/e2e folder.
 Start names with prefix "E2E-".
-Add the id of the initiatinng frontend component (according to the TDD in 'docs/5.3_tech_design.md') Create e2e tests ONLY if a frontend component is affected, otherwise skip e2e tests.
+Add the id of the initiatinng frontend component (according to the TDDoc in 'docs/5.3_tech_design.md') Create e2e tests ONLY if a frontend component is affected, otherwise skip e2e tests.

 Example: